Can Dogs Actually Get the Common Cold?

 When they feel under the weather, dogs need rest and some tender loving care.
 Give them space if needed as, like some of us, they can get grumpy when sick, but there are some things that you can do to help them feel better sooner.

 If they have a reduced appetite, one way to tempt them is to warm up their food and soften it with some warm water or gravy.
-Another way to soothe their sore throat is with a tiny bit of pure honey, if their diet allows.
-To ease their cough it can be helpful to bring them into the bathroom while the hot shower runs to let them breathe in some of that steam.
+Another way to soothe their sore throat is with a tiny bit of pure honeyopens in a new tab, if their diet allows.
+To ease their cough, it can be helpful to bring them into the bathroom while the hot shower runs to let them breathe in some of that steam.
 There are some treatments your vet may prescribe after seeing your pet, such as anti-inflammatory medications or antibiotics to treat secondary bacterial infections if present.

 When should you worry about cold symptoms in dogs?